kappa-db/multifeed/README.md

 ### var multi = multifeed(storage[, opts])

-Pass in a [random-access-storage](https://github.com/random-access-storage/random-access-storage) backend, and options.
+Create a multifeed.

+`storage` is a [random-access-storage](https://github.com/random-access-storage) function, or a string.
+If a string is given, [random-access-file](https://github.com/random-access-storage/random-access-storage) is used with that string as the filename.

 Included `opts` are passed into new hypercores created, and are the same as [hypercore](https://github.com/mafintosh/hypercore#var-feed--hypercorestorage-key-options)'s.

 Valid `opts` include:
 - `opts.encryptionKey` (string): optional encryption key to use during replication.
 If not provided, a default insecure key will be used.